dnsviz/dnsviz/README.md

   libnacl is necessary to validate DNSSEC signatures with algorithm 15 (Ed25519).

+* (optional) OpenSSL GOST Engine - https://github.com/gost-engine/engine

+  With OpenSSL version 1.1.0 and later, the OpenSSL GOST Engine is necessary to validate DNSSEC signatures with algorithm 12 (GOST R 34.10-2001) and create digests of type 3 (GOST R 34.11-94).

 * (optional) ISC BIND - https://www.isc.org/downloads/bind/

   When calling `dnsviz probe` if the `-N` option is used or if a zone file is